Altaf-10/Hive-Mind/README.md

 # Hive-Mind
-Interactive Puzzle Application that can be solved on an online website.The aim of the puzzle is to assess the soft skills of its users (eg - eye for detail, perseverance, curiosity, etc.).
+Interactive Puzzle Application that can be solved on an online website.The aim of the puzzle is to assess the soft skills of its users (eg - eye for detail, perseverance, curiosity, etc.).The puzzle is built by hiding clues and treasures on the website.
+Each clue tells the user where to find the next clue, and the final clue leads to the treasure.

 ![Homepage](https://user-images.githubusercontent.com/112609866/232885986-87ec3bb1-c9f0-4f55-8e61-e555ff6114ee.png)

 ## Theme

 You must be familiar with the concept of a ***Treasure Hunt*** - a game in which players search for hidden objects by following a trail of clues,likewise this game is designed to assess the soft skills of its users.
 The puzzle incorporates direct or subtle methods of measuring these soft skills.
-The puzzle is built by hiding clues and treasures on the website.
-Each clue tells the user where to find the next clue, and the final clue leads to the treasure.

 ## Tech Stack

-### Frontend : HTML,CSS,Javascript.
+***Frontend*** : HTML,CSS,Javascript.
-### Backend : Flask(Python Framework),SQL(lite).
+***Backend*** : Pyhton(framework) , SQL(lite).